mlibrary/chipmunk/PRINCIPLES.md

 individually accessible and can be indexed in a consistent way.
 Objects must also be accessible either via the filesystem or via an API in a way that is amenable to batch or offline processing.
-Unified search capability is now so common that it\'s hard to envision building a system that could not support this.
+Unified search capability is now so common that it's hard to envision building a system that could not support this.

-Sustainability {#DigitalPreservationPrinciples-Sustainability}
+Sustainability
 --------------

 *The attributes that characterize and behaviors that maintain the viability of a system over time.*

-### Low cost {#DigitalPreservationPrinciples-Lowcost}
+### Low cost

 *Implementation decisions are made with the explicit purpose of lowering the cost per TB of preserved content.*